mcroydon/subzero/README.md

   * Many ROVs use an [underwater acoustic positioning system](https://en.wikipedia.org/wiki/Underwater_acoustic_positioning_system) such as [Long Baseline Acoustic Positioning System](https://en.wikipedia.org/wiki/Long_baseline_acoustic_positioning_system) or [Short Baseline Acoustic Positioning System](https://en.wikipedia.org/wiki/Short_baseline_acoustic_positioning_system).
   * [Inertial Navigation Systems](https://en.wikipedia.org/wiki/Inertial_navigation_system) are often used to augment other systems.

-## Thrusters
+## Thrusters and other components

 * [Bue Robotics](http://www.bluerobotics.com/) has a relatively inexpensive electrical thruster that they funded with Kickstarter.
+They also carry cast acrylic watertight enclosures and end-cap cable penetrators.
 * Lots of DIY builds involve repurposing an electric bilge pump, removing the housing, and adding a propeller.

 ## Communication